 For Jet Essentials 2015 Update 1 or Jet Mobile 2015 Update 1, please see the article on Installing the Jet 2015 Update 1 Service Tier.

-For newer versions of Jet Reports and the Jet Hub, please see the article on Installing the Jet Service Tier.
+For newer versions of Jet Reports and Jet Hub, please see Installing the Jet Service Tier.

 With the Jet Configuration Service, company administrators can configure Jet data source properties for all their users in a single location.
 Administrators can define data sources and give users access to these data sources using the Jet Administration console.
 When new Jet users are deployed, they just need to point to the location of the Jet Configuration Service to gain access all of their data source connections.